openfaas/openfaas.github.io/_posts/2019-04-09-openfaas-cloudrun.md

 In my conference talk at [goto Copenhagen](https://www.youtube.com/watch?v=yOpYYYRuDQ0) last fall I coined the term *Serverless 2.0*.
 Serverless 2.0 builds upon the learnings of the first-generation of proprietary SaaS products from major cloud vendors by using containers for portability and to avoid lock-in.
 Your deployments for Serverless and the rest of your applications no-longer have to be orthogonal managed by two sets of tools.
 This approach has been core to the OpenFaaS community from day 1.

 Yesterday we saw Google [launch a new product](https://news.ycombinator.com/item?id=19610830) named [Cloud Run](https://cloud.google.com/run/docs/).
-This is a proprietary serverless add-on for Google Cloud Platform (GCP) built around their flagship [Istio](https://istio.io) and [Knative](https://cloud.google.com/knative/) projects.
+This is a proprietary serverless add-on for Google Cloud Platform (GCP) built around the [11-year old AppEngine product](https://cloud.google.com/appengine/).
+You may be wondering where [Knative](https://cloud.google.com/knative/) and the flagship product [Istio](https://istio.io) come into it?
+Knative is apparently only being used [as an API interface](https://twitter.com/alexellisuk/status/1116247440829681664) so that workloads can be deployed to either AppEngine or Knative & Istio on Kubernetes.

 > What does that mean for you and me?